YoCodingMonster/OpenFreezeCenter/README.md

 # Goals
 ```
   - Basic GUI                                          Done
-  - Impleminting one click install                 Done
+  - Impleminting one click install                     In Progress
   - Fan Control with GUI                               Done
-  - Cooler Booster                                 Done
+  - Auto, Basic, Advanced, Cooler Booster              Done
-  - Making Pre-required installs hidden and easy   In Beta Testing
+  - Making Pre-required installs automatic             In Beta Testing
   - Graph to monitor Temps and speeds                  In alpha testing
   - integrating it in a wedget in power menu           still planning
 ```

 # Known Bugs in V1.0 :- 1